jpmcWorkers/jpmcWorkers.github.io/src/content/what-can-i-do/join_us.md

 title: "Join us!"
 description: "We want to know what is going on for real"
 order: 1
-tags: ["getting-started", "membership", "organizing", "action"]
+tags: ["organizing", "education", "getting-started", "membership"]
 ---
 # JPMC Workers Alliance - Join the Movement!